richard-cox/provisioning/README.md

 register that no cloud credential is needed and register a custom component to be used for Machine Configuration within a node/machine pool - this is the same as with Node Drivers - e.g. with the OpenStack node driver example.

-Lastly, we register a nwe tab to be shown when looking at the detail of a cluster provisioned with our custom provider:
+Lastly, we register a new tab to be shown when looking at the detail of a cluster provisioned with our custom provider:

 ```
   plugin.addTab(TabLocation.RESOURCE_DETAIL, {